NathanMarq/scaffold/README.md

 Tests are written using Tape for both server-side and front-end code.

-Server/Node tests are in the www/routes/tests directory.

-Front-end (Angular) tests are located in the www/public_src/tests directory.
+All test files are in the tests/ directory, the subdirectories should match the application directories.

 Tests are all included in the Gruntfile and will be run every time an appropriate file is changed.